Diabetic Ketoacidosis Calculator

 When the blood sugar level hits the renal threshold level, the kidneys cannot reabsorb it anymore, and glucose appears in the urine.
 Glucose drags water and electrolytes (K+, Na+, Cl-) with it into the urine.
 This phenomenon is responsible for excessive urination, dehydration, and thirst.

 The breakdown of lipids (fats) produces ketones.
-One of them, acetone, is highly volatile and gives that specific sweet breath of a patient with ketoacidosis.
+One of them, acetone, is highly volatile and gives that specific sweet breath to a patient with ketoacidosis.
 Ketones are acidic, and when present in the organism in a large amount, they change the arterial blood pH to an acidic one (below 7.35).

 Now, we come to the point where we explain what Kussmaul breathing is.
 It happens when the lungs, trying to switch the acid-base balance into more alkaline, get rid of CO2, presenting this symptom.
 Another compensation mechanism is pushing H+ ions into cells with an exchange for K+.
-This results in hyperkalemia – a complication that, if untreated, is highly dangerous as it can affect the heart work.
+This results in hyperkalemia – a complication that, if untreated, is highly dangerous as it can affect how the heart works.

 Diabetic ketoacidosis diagnostic criteria